 What is your philosophy of technology?

 We believe that education takes place in the context of real relationships.
-We agree with the notion that "the object of education is to put the learner in living touch with as much as may be of the life of nature and of thought."
+We agree with the notion that “the object of education is to put the learner in living touch with as much as may be of the life of nature and of thought.”
 Charlotte Mason (1842 -1923).
 Therefore, we are committed to the restrained use of computers.
-We neither ignore nor embrace technology.
-Rather, we choose first classic instruments of learning such as books, music, original documents, historical sources, art and art museums as our primary modes of learning.
-We turn only secondarily to technological advancements such as the Internet, electronic databases, CD-ROM's, etc. as supplemental tools for the teacher and student.
+We choose first classic instruments of learning such as books, music, original documents, historical sources, art and art museums as our primary modes of learning.
+We turn only secondarily to technological advancements as supplemental tools for the teacher and student.
 In the area of skill development in math, spelling, reading and writing, we choose tactile, first-hand methods rather than the virtual.
 We believe that computers should not be used to play games in the classroom, or to hinder the exploration and creative discovery on the part of the child.
 Nor should they ever keep the child or teacher from the pleasure of vicarious experiences and informing ideas, which the reading of good books can offer them.
 In our lower grades, computers are used sparingly for the purpose of secondary research, usually as a group.
 In the upper elementary classes individual Internet research may be assigned to augment studies.
 Our Middle School has more of an intentional emphasis on technology in that work may be assigned to facilitate keyboarding and computer literacy.
-At this time, most of our classrooms contain computers.
-In our lower grades, all student work is hand-written.
-Fourth and fifth grades are transitional years, with the goal being that all student compositions will be able to be computer-generated upon graduation from PCS.
+Also, we offer technology classes to middle school students to prepare them for high school.

 Do you have any before and after school programs?